Compare two cars

 Verdict

 Renault appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the French car beats the other contender by far, making it the best choice without even considering other things.
-From there things take a different direction, with Dacia being considerably quicker, thus putting more smile on driver's face.
+From there things take a different direction, with Dacia offering somewhat better performance, just enough to call it quicker.
 To make things even better, it consumps less fuel!
-No mistake, whatever you decide here, but I'd still go for the Dacia.
+It's really tough to make a final decision here, but if I'd need to, I'd say Dacia.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.